 Carer's Credit Carer's Credit is a way of protecting your State Pension rights.
-It applies if you are looking after someone, but are not paying National Insurance contributions through paid work and are unable to claim Carer's Allowance or Carer Support Payment.
+It applies if you are looking after someone, but are not paying National Insurance contributions through paid work and are unable to claim Carer Support Payment.
 You do not get paid any money if you claim Carer's Credit.
 However you get a National Insurance contribution credit to help protect your record (which helps to protect your entitlement to a State Pension).
-If you already get Carer's Allowance then you do not need to claim Carer's Credit as your record is already protected.
+If you already get Carer Support Payment then you do not need to claim Carer's Credit as your record is already protected.
 To claim Carer's Credit you need to be looking after someone for a total of 20 hours or more a week.
-Normally, the person you are looking after must be getting one of the following: - the middle or the higher rate of the care component of Disability Living Allowance (DLA) - either rate of the daily living component of Personal Independence Payment (PIP) - either rate of the daily living component of Adult Disability Payment - either rate of Attendance Allowance - Constant Attendance Allowance - Armed Forces Independence Payment (AFIP) - Child Disability Payment (middle or higher rate of care component).
+Normally, the person you are looking after must be getting one of the following: - either rate of the daily living component of Personal Independence Payment (PIP) - either rate of the daily living component of Adult Disability Payment - either rate of Attendance Allowance - Constant Attendance Allowance - Armed Forces Independence Payment (AFIP) - Child Disability Payment (middle or higher rate of care component) - · Pension Age Disability Payment - Scottish Adult Disability Living Allowance (middle or higher care component).
 However, if the person you are looking after doesn't get one of these benefits, you may still be able to claim Carer's Credit.
 When you apply, fill in the Care Certificate part of the application form and ask a health or social care professional to sign it.
 Carer's Credit can also help with breaks in your caring role.
-You can claim Carer's Credit for any week within 12 weeks before the date you become entitled to Carer's Allowance or following the week you stop being entitled to Carer's Allowance.
+You can claim Carer's Credit for any week within 12 weeks before the date you become entitled to Carer Support Payment or following the week you stop being entitled to Carer Support Payment.
 This is without meeting the 20-hour condition.
 This means you could have a break in caring for up to 12 weeks without losing your National Insurance contribution credit.